CCrocilla/horizon-shop/README.md

 <details>
     <summary>Admin Description</summary>
-- Admin Users can access My Horizon Shop page only when they are signed in.
+- Admin Users can access My Horizon Shop page only when they are signed-in.
-- Admin Users can access a number of services divided into separate sub-section listed as follow:
+- Admin Users can access a number of services divided into separate sub-sections listed as follow:

 1. My Admin: to add, edit and/or delete Categories and Sub-Categories.
 2. My Profile: to add or edit their personal profile information, change the passwords, register a new address and/or list/delete previously registered shipping addresses.
-3. Orders: to see and Review the Customer’s Orders.
+3. Orders: to see and review Customer’s Orders.
-4. My Products: to add, edit, delete and/or restore Products, to post the products they want to sell.
+4. My Products: to add, edit, delete and/or restore products, to post the products they want to sell.
 5. My Wishlist: to visualise the list of items they want to buy using a dedicated Wishlist section page.
 6. My Testimonials: to visualise past or add new testimonials.
-Once signed-in the Admin User is presented with the possibility to delete/edit past testimonials.
+Once signed-in the Admin Users are presented with the possibility to delete/edit past testimonials.

 </details>

 <details>
     <summary>Customer Description </summary>
-- Users can access My Horizon Shop page only when they are signed in.
+- Users can access My Horizon Shop page only when they are signed-in.
-- Users can access a number of services divided into separate sub-section listed as follow:
+- Users can access a number of services divided into separate sub-sections listed as follow:

 1. My Profile: to add or edit their personal profile information, change their passwords, add an avatar, register a new address and/or list/delete previously registered shipping addresses.
-2. My Orders: to see and Review their own orders.
+2. My Orders: to see and review their own orders.
 3. My Products: to post the products they want to sell as used product in Horizon Shop.
 4. My Wishlist: to visualise the list of items they want to buy using a Wishlist section page.
 5. My Testimonials: to visualise past or add new testimonials.
-Once signed-in the customer user is presented with the possibility to delete/edit past testimonials.
+Once signed-in the customer users are presented with the possibility to delete/edit their own past testimonials.

 </details>